 The ModeShape project also frequently runs the JCR TCK unit tests from the reference implementation.
 (These tests are not the official TCK, but are used within the official TCK.)
 Most of these unit tests are run in the modeshape-jcr module against the in-memory repository to ensure our JCR implementation behaves correctly, and the same tests are run in the modeshape-integration-tests module against a variety of connectors to ensure they're implemented correctly.
-The modeshape-jcr-tck module runs all of these TCK unit tests, and currently there are only a handful of failures due to known issues (see MODE-563 [http://jira.jboss.org/browse/MODE-563] and MODE-760 [http://jira.jboss.org/browse/MODE-760]).
+The modeshape-jcr-tck module runs all of these TCK unit tests, and currently there are only a handful of failures due to known issues (see the JCR specification support section for details).